 Lloyd's mother, Ursula Ward, wept quietly at times during the trial.
 Overcome with emotion, she would sometimes leave the courtroom in tears when jurors were shown graphic photos of her 27-year-old son's body.
 Before Ward testified, Superior Court Judge Susan Garsh ordered her not to cry on the stand.
 Ward remained stoic.
 When photos of Lloyd's body in the morgue were shown, she mouthed the words, "My baby, my baby."

 Hernandez's fiancee, Shayanna Jenkins, was compelled to testify after she was granted immunity from prosecution.
 Wearing her large diamond engagement ring, Jenkins testified that Hernandez had told her in the days following the shooting that he was not involved.
-Jenkins testified she removed a box from their basement at his request the day after the slaying but never looked inside before she dumped it in a random trash bin.
-Prosecutors said the box may have held evidence including the murder weapon.
-Jenkins, who has a 2-year-old daughter with Hernandez, avoided looking at him during her testimony.
+Jenkins testified that she removed a box from their basement at his request the day after the slaying but never looked inside before she dumped it in a random trash bin.
+Prosecutors said the box may have held evidence including the murder weapon, which was never found.
+She avoided looking at Hernandez during her testimony.
+The couple has a 2-year-old daughter.

-Jenkins and her younger sister, Shaneah, both attended the trial at times but sat on opposite sides of the courtroom.
+Jenkins and her younger sister, Shaneah, both attended the trial at times — but they sat on opposite sides of the courtroom.
 Shayanna sat behind Hernandez and could be seen joking with him, several times exchanging whispered "I love yous" when she attended.
 Shaneah would sit with Lloyd's family.
 Before he was killed, she and Lloyd had made plans to move in together while she attended law school in Boston.
 Both sisters testified while the other sat in the audience, watching and sometimes seeming annoyed.
+Shayanna said their relationship was "estranged, kind of."
+Both were in court for closing arguments, but they appeared to ignore each other.